sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

     echo 'eval "$(~/.rbenv/bin/rbenv init - bash)"' >> ~/.bashrc

+Now ether restart bash, or issue `source ~/.bashrc` so the new added entry to *.bashrc* takes effect.

 ## Setup the ruby build environment

 Before installing ruby we need to set up the build environment.
 How to set it up can be looked up at [github](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment).